narekkeryan/memory-game/README.md

-# memory-game
+# Memory Game

-Multiplayer Memory Game
+This is picture match game for training concentration and short-term memory.